Aziroshin/citygamesystems/README.md

 This enables debugging indicators that are only included in debug builds.

-Be wary of the clunkiness of the builder-pattern-esque typing of the chainable methods and how it interacts with sub-classing, though.
+Be wary of the clunkiness of the builder-pattern-esque typing of the chainable methods and how it interacts with subclassing, though.

 ### Cavedig
 For quick visual debugging, simple CSG-based indicators constructed in